How to Get Into Cornell Vet School

 1. How Do I Get Into the Cornell Vet Program?

-You’ll need to complete at least 400 hours of veterinary experience, have stellar letters of evaluation, strong supplemental essays, and a high undergraduate GPA, particularly in your prerequisite courses.
+You’ll need to have stellar letters of evaluation, strong supplemental essays, and a high undergraduate GPA, particularly in your prerequisite courses.

 2. What GPA Is Required for Cornell Vet?